Yolean/kube-test/README.md

 (add `,test-target=your-project` to `-l` to see only your tests)

-Tests typically live in the `default` namespace, rather than that of your project, so they can serve as examples of accessing your services.

 ## Docker images

 You can use any container, any language, but these include some tools we typically need.